JayBeeDe/docker_limesurvey/README.md

 docker run -d -it --name limesurvey-ui --link limesurvey-db:mysql -e dbHost="limesurvey-db" -e dbName="myNiceDbName" -e dbUser="myNiceDbUserName" -e dbPass="myNiceDbPassword" -e backOfficeUser="myNiceBOUserName" -e backOfficePassword="myNiceBOPassword" -e backOfficeLanguage="fr" -e urlPrefix="/limesurvey/" --restart=always --hostname=limesurvey-ui jbd92/limesurvey:latest
 ```
 This example shows a configuration behind a proxy, this is why the urlPrefix has been set.
 You can set it to / or remove it if you don't use a configuration behind a proxy.

+Once you get the shell back, wait around 1 min the first time in order to get the database initialized.

 Once finished, you can open your browser and you will see the home page:
 <p align="center">